 Swim safety is a major focus of Swim Australia.
 Swim Australia’s consistent message is that no measure can ever guarantee that children are safe in, on and around water.
 It is only human for adults to sometimes lapse in their supervision of children in the home or while out and about.

 Children can and do find ways over fences, and even those who have had swimming lessons can still drown.
 For this reason the SwimSAFER message promotes and recommends the application of various layers to protect children from drowning – if one layer ‘fails’ then there is another behind it that may save their life.
+Research released by Royal Life Saving Australia in 2018 showed that 965 children aged 0-4 years drowned in Australia over the last 25 years.
+Accidental falls into water were recorded as the leading activity resulting in drowning.

 The layers of protection are: